paulilab/paulilab.github.io/_pages/home.md

 ## Research focus

 The long-term vision of the Pauli lab is to unravel new concepts and molecular principles governing one of the most dramatic developmental transitions, the oocyte-to-embryo transition.
-Our research is centered around the following topics.
+Our research is centered around the following topics:

 1. **Fertilization**: How is fertilization regulated?
 We are specifically interested in identifying new molecular players and gain mechanistic insights into sperm-egg interaction and fusion.
 2. **Translational regulation**: We are interested in investigating translational regulation and regulation by translation during embryogenesis.